nishishailesh/GNUHealthDebian/README.md

 "admin" email for "nchshmis": xyz@abc.com
 "admin" password for "nchshmis":
 "admin" password confirmation:

+if password not asked use -p
+for help use
+python3 ./trytond-admin--help

 ```

 ## open ports 5432 and 8000 in firewall (if required due to drop policy in firewall)